 The SEND team are available to meet parents/carers and to answer questions about SEND provision at Prince William School during the Year 6 Open Evening and school tours at the beginning of the Autumn Term and during Transition visits to Primary schools in the summer term.

-The SENDCO is available at every parent's evening, and we hold a termly Parent Forum with invitations extended to the parents / carers of all students with SEND.
+There are also SEND information evenings hosted by the SENDCo with a specific focus on an area of provision, with invitations extended to the parents / carers of all students with SEND.

-Alternatively, you are welcome to contact the school offices at any time during the school year to make an appointment to meet with a subject teacher, SENDCO or Head of Year.
+Alternatively, you are welcome to contact the school offices at any time during the school year to make an appointment to meet with a subject teacher, Referrals and Review Coordinator, SENDCo, Deputy SENDCo or Head of Year.